1979 Indianapolis 500: Championship standings

-This was one of two races Foyt would not win during the USAC Season as he won the other five out of seven races to easily take his seventh and final championship.

 Broadcasting

 Radio

 The race was carried live on the IMS Radio Network.
 Paul Page served as anchor for the third year.
 Lou Palmer reported from victory lane.
 Billy Scott, who failed to qualify for the race, served as the "driver expert."

 After 31 years on the broadcast, fourth turn reporter Jim Shelton retired from the crew.
 Bob Jenkins debuted on the backstretch, while Darl Wible moved to the vacant turn four position.
 Bob Forbes' primary duties again involved covering the garage area and roving reports.
 For 1979, a third level was added to the Turn Two Suites.
 Howdy Bell's vantage point on the roof of the suites building moved slightly higher than previous years.

 Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
 On-air color commentator Jackie Stewart was selected to drive the pace car at the start of the race.
 Stewart reported live while driving the Ford Mustang pace car.
+Sam Posey was absent from the broadcast, as he was in Monte Carlo for coverage of the Monaco Grand Prix, to be aired on ABC's Wide World of Sports the following weekend.

 The broadcast has re-aired on ESPN Classic since May 2011.